PagerDuty Component

 |---|---|---|

-| Change Event To Send | The JSON object body of the event. |
+| Change Event To Send | The JSON object describing the event payload to send. |

 Example Payload for Send Change Event⤓